-The Smoke/CO detector is shipped with batteries deactivated.
-Ask your dealer to activate batteries or activate batteries immediately upon delivery.
+Smoke and CO Alarms are shipped with batteries deactivated.
+Ask your dealer to activate the batteries or activate the batteries immediately upon delivery.
 Failure to follow this warning will remove your protection.

 Many causes of reported CARBON MONOXIDE POISONING indicate that while victims are aware that they are not well, they become so disoriented that they are unable to save themselves by either exiting the area or calling for assistance.
 Also young children and pets may be the first to be affected.